barryhughes/event-rocket/readme.txt

 ## Changelog

+### 3.4

+* Update: bring Event Rocket broadly up-to-date with recent builds of The Events Calendar
+* Update: remove facilities where valid corresponding functionality now exists in The Events Calendar

 ### 3.3
 * Localization: further improve support and update textdomain to match plugin slug
 * Embedding: add basic offset and pagination capabilities to the event_embed framework